oegea/adp/README.md

 The first step on ADP is to configure the UPDATE CLIENT.
 In this operation, the end-user will provide to the UPDATE CLIENT with the URI with which to access the APPLICATION SERVICE.

-The UPDATE CLIENT will do an HTTPS GET request to the URI indicated by the end-user, which MUST return the following information:
+The UPDATE CLIENT will then do an HTTPS GET request to the indicated URI, which MUST return the following information:

  1. ADP version used by the APPLICATION SERVICE.
  2. The UPDATE AUTHORITY's URL.